Joselito Velázquez

-Joselito Velázquez Altamirano (born 30 September 1993) is a Mexican professional boxer.
-As an amateur he won gold medals at the 2011 and 2015 Pan American Games, and represented Mexico at the 2016 Olympics.
+Joselito Velázquez Altamirano (born 30 September 1993 in Santo Domingo Zanatepec) is a Mexican professional boxer.
+As an amateur, he won gold medals at the 2011 and 2015 Pan American Games, and represented Mexico at the 2016 Olympics.

 Early life

 Velázquez was born in the city of Oaxaca, Mexico, but had to leave at the age of two because of his family's financial needs.
 He then moved with his family to Cancun, where he grew up.
 His father worked as a cab driver and a baker, while his mother worked at a daycare.

 Velázquez was introduced to boxing through his older brother, who was a member of the Quintana Roo state boxing team.
 He decided to practice the sport after seeing his brother compete in a national tournament.
 Joselito also played soccer as a teenager.
 He was part of Cruz Azul's U-14 team.
 However, he could not make it to a professional level because of his slight build.